De Bao Xu, Chair

 Presentation and analysis of different perspectives on 21st-century China, including geopolitical issues, economic reform, social changes, political situation and popular culture.
 Class materials includes documentaries, video/films, web sources and traditional texts.
 Short papers and oral presentation.
 Particularly designed for students who wish to improve their speaking and writing skills before working on their senior projects.
 (Writing-intensive.)
 Prerequisite, 220 or consent of instructor.
 Taught in Chinese.
 Huang.

 430S Masterpieces of Chinese Literature.

 Reading and discussion of the masterpieces from Chinese literature including essays during the early Qin and Han dynasties, poetry and prose from the Tang and Song dynasties, the novels from the Ming and Qing dynasties.
 Taught in Chinese.
 (Writing-intensive.)
 Prerequisite, A 400-level course in Chinese or consent of instructor.
-Limited to seniors.
-All others need consent of instructor.
+Limited to seniors or consent of instructor.
 Maximum enrollment, 20.
 Wang.

 445F,S Classical Chinese Language and Culture.

 Study and analysis of selected readings from Confucian and Taoist classics and other literary, philosophical and historical texts.
 Attention given to linguistic analysis and intellectual patterns and to problems of modern Chinese translation.
 Taught in Chinese.
 Prerequisite, A 400-level course in Chinese or consent of instructor.
-Limited to seniors.
-All others need consent of instructor.
+Limited to seniors or consent of instructor.
 Xu.

 450F Remembering the Chinese Revolution through Film.